armsky/QuantHoops/_build/html/_static/database.rst

 The data entry must be manually inserted into table, because we can not predict the season_id that ncaa will use for the next season.
-Men and Women will use same season_id for the same season.
+Men and Women will use different season_id for the same season.

+You must manually add new season_id into database every time the new season begins.
+See: :ref:`How to Add New season_id`

 Table structure: